Chip 'n Dale: Rescue Rangers (film): Plot

 At the police station, the pair argue over the loss of Monty and their past feud but smell the scent of Monty's cologne.
 Realizing either Putty or Ellie is working with Sweet Pete, the two flee the station.
 At the ongoing Fan Con, they try to convince Ugly Sonic to ask his FBI contacts for help, but Pete and his henchmen arrive, having tracked Dale using his social media posts.
 In the ongoing chase, Bob is restrained and arrested, but Chip is caught by Jimmy and taken to the warehouse.
-Ellie is also lured there by Putty, revealing he is part of the Valley Gang and has been covering for Pete, including giving Ellie the false Nick Jr. tip.
+Ellie is also lured there by Putty, revealing he is part of the Valley Gang and has been covering for Pete, including giving Ellie the false Nick Jr. tip while Dale regrets getting Double-O-Dale in the first place.

 Sweet Pete has Ellie call Dale to lure him to the warehouse, but Ellie sends a coded message using a Rescue Rangers episode.
 Dale realizes Ellie is in trouble and contacts former Rescue Rangers co-stars Gadget Hackwrench and Zipper, now married with children, for help.
 Dale enters the warehouse using a firework, which gets lodged into the machine and stops it before it can be used on Chip.
 The machine goes haywire, transforming Jimmy into a fairy and Pete into a giant amalgamation of various toons.
 While Ellie fights and defeats Putty, Pete chases Chip and Dale through the warehouse, revealing it to also be where the bootlegs are filmed.
 The chipmunks lure Pete to the docks and use a ploy from a Rescue Rangers episode to trap him.

-The FBI, led by Ugly Sonic, arrive to arrest the Valley Gang.
+The FBI, led by Ugly Sonic, arrives to arrest Sweet Pete and the Valley Gang.
 Sweet Pete fires a cannonball at Chip, but Dale takes the hit.
 Chip fears Dale is dead and apologizes for his behavior over the years, but Dale reveals he was protected by a golden pog Chip gave him.
-The chipmunks free all the bootlegged toons, including Monty, and Dale introduces the Rescue Rangers to Ellie, who decides to open her own detective agency.
-As the team departs, Dale convinces them to film a Rescue Rangers reboot, which is later released to great success, much to Darkwing Duck’s dismay.
+The chipmunks free all the bootlegged toons, including Monty, and Dale introduces the Rescue Rangers to Ellie, who decides to open her own detective agency, while Sweet Pete and the Valley Gang are arrested for their crimes.
+As the team departs, Dale convinces them to film a Rescue Rangers reboot, which is released to great success.